ip-tools/python-epo-ops-client/README.md

 #### Dogpile

 Dogpile is based on (surprise) [dogpile.cache][].
-By default it is instantiated with a DBMBackend region with timeout of 1 week, but you can use any kind of region you want.
+By default it is instantiated with a DBMBackend region with timeout of 2 weeks.

+Dogpile takes three optional instantiation parameters:

+* `region`: You can pass whatever valid [dogpile.cache Region][] you want to backend the cache
-Dogpile can also take a list of keyword argument handlers, which it will use to process the kwargs passed to the request object in order to extract elements for generating the cache key.
+* `kwargs_handlers`: A list of keyword argument handlers, which it will use to process the kwargs passed to the request object in order to extract elements for generating the cache key.
 Currently one handler is implemented (and instantiated by default) to make sure that the X-OPS-Range request header is part of the cache key.
+* `http_status_codes`: A list of HTTP status codes that you would like to have cached.
+By default 200, 404, 405, and 413 responses are cached.

 **Note**: dogpile.cache is not installed by default, if you want to use it, `pip install dogpile.cache` in your project.